Neptune Blog

 # Tuned CatBoost with categorical feature support

-Again, the Comparative analysis based on the tuned settings can be viewed on your Neptune dashboard.
+Again, the comparative analysis based on the tuned settings can be viewed in your Neptune dashboard.

 Results: tuned setting